Root1V/Root1V/README.md

 ---

 <p align="center">
-  <i>"Architecture is not just about technology—it's about enabling business transformation through thoughtful design."</i>
+  <i>"Architecture is not just about technology—it's about enabling business transformation through thoughtful design and innovation."</i>
 </p>